1backend/1backend/README.md

   </div>
 </p>

-1Backend started as a microservices PaaS and then evolved into a flexible and scalable platform designed for running AI models on private servers and handling high-concurrency workloads.
+1Backend began as an experimental serverless platform (FaaS/PaaS) in 2017, created by Janos Dobronszki—an expert in microservices—and his friends.
+The project initially sparked interest, but its development paused as Janos and his team pursued other ventures, including his work on Micro—an open-source microservices platform—between 2020 and 2022.

+In 2024, while developing an on-premise AI platform, Janos realized that there still wasn’t an open-source microservices platform that met his expectations.
+This insight led to the resurrection of 1Backend, reimagined to be the perfect platform: flexible, scalable, and designed to run AI models on private infrastructure while handling high-concurrency workloads.

-Built by engineers who’ve spent over a decade building and scaling microservices in fast-moving startups, 1Backend provides both a ChatGPT-like interface for users and a network-accessible API for machines—while also serving as a general-purpose backend framework.
+Today, 1Backend provides a ChatGPT-like interface for users along with a network-accessible API for machines, serving both as a general-purpose backend framework and as the foundational solution for private AI deployments.

 <img src="https://singulatron.com/assets/1b.png" />